 So…we’re moving…and we’re trying to figure out how to make it all work.
 Homeschool organization, that is.
-In our new house we probably won’t have a dedicated homeschool room, and we’re really just trying to figure out some ideas that don’t put us in the hole.
-So although your room may not look perfect, or you may not have the same amount of space or materials at your disposable to decorate a super-cute room (like some of these), you can still make your room work for you.
+In our new house, we probably won’t have a dedicated homeschool room, and we’re really just trying to figure out some ideas that don’t put us in the hole.
+So although your room may not look perfect, or you may not have the same amount of space or materials at your disposal to decorate a super-cute room (like some of these), you can still make your room work for you.

 (Recently I asked this question on our Facebook group.
 Check it out and see what some moms are doing about having/not having a dedicated school room).

-Homeschool Room Ideas (for those on a budget):
+Homeschool Room Ideas (for those on a budget)

 Use the space you have available and do the best with what you have.